hechzh/TemplateLeetcode/README.md

 566.cpp make a implementation of static matrix structure and reshape the matrix,print members of matrix

 765.cpp reduce operation and find and swap operation

+995.cpp add push head tail cat methods for integer sequence to help inplementing of algorithm